turingschool-examples/git-backtracking/README.md

 index dbfaf94..1e591bc 100644 # FILE METADATA
 --- a/example.md # MARKER FOR FILE b (OLD VERSION)
 +++ b/example.md #MARKER FOR FILE b (NEW VERSION)
-@@ -12,4 +12,6 @@ Hydrogen atoms billions upon billions hearts of the stars circumnavigated concep #CHUNK HEADER
+@@ -12,4 +12,6 @@ Hydrogen atoms billions upon billions hearts of the stars circumnavigated concept #CHUNK HEADER

 # THIS IS A CHUNK

  Samuel L Ipsum:
  Do you see any Teletubbies in here?
 Do you see a slender plastic tag clipped to my shirt with my name printed on it?
 Do you see a little Asian child with a blank expression on his face sitting outside on a mechanical helicopter that shakes when you put quarters in it?
 No?
 Well, that's what you see at a toy store.
 And you must think you're in a toy store, because you're here shopping for an infant named Jeb.

 -All these came from [Meet the Ipsums](https://meettheipsums.com/).
 \ No newline at end of file
 +All these came from [Meet the Ipsums](https://meettheipsums.com/).